Architects, architectural technologists and technicians: job roles explained

 - You can get your head around maths.

 - You can get to grips with detailed information on building regulations.

-To become an architect, you need a degree approved by the Royal Institute of British Architects (RIBA): it takes seven years in total, including two years of work placements.
+- Gain two degrees approved by the Royal Institute of British Architects (RIBA): the process takes seven years in total, including two years of work placements.
 In years one to three you complete an undergraduate qualification (known as ‘part I’).
 In year four, you complete a work placement.
 In years five and six you complete ‘part II’ of your qualification (usually you will gain an ‘MArch’ qualification).
 In year seven, you complete another work placement.

-Some architecture courses specify particular A levels subjects (or equivalent).
-Many universities want a combination of arts and sciences.
-Useful subjects to study at A level include art/graphic design, maths and physics, but you should check the entry requirements of the courses that interest you.
+Useful subjects to study at A level/highers include art/graphic design, geography, maths and physics, but you should check the entry requirements of the courses that interest you.
 Some universities want a combination of arts and sciences

 Most architectural technologists have studied a three-year degree approved by the Chartered Institute of Architectural Technologists (CIAT).
 Most architectural technologist courses do not request specific subjects at A level (or equivalent), although the CIAT recommends you choose science, technology and/or construction subjects.